adc17/ruby-kickstart/README.md

 ## Usage

 Aside from exploring my Ruby files, the only thing for you to do is run the tests.
-You can do this using the following:
+You can run them using the following:
 ```
 rake session_no:challenge_no
 ```